Konstantinos Fostiropoulos: Education

 In his early years in Mannheim Fostiropoulos graduated from German basic primary Hilda-Schule and secondary Kurpfalzgymnasium Mannheim as well as from Greek afternoon primary school.
-Moreover, he graduated from the Städtische Musikschule Mannheim where he had attended as a guitarist the pick instruments class of Takashi Ochi.
+Moreover, he graduated from the Städtische Musikschule Mannheim where he had attended as a guitarist the plucked instruments class of Takashi Ochi.

 Fostiropoulos studied physics at the nearby Heidelberg University where he was, particularly, intrigued by the Grand Unified Theory, laser physics and molecular physics.
 He obtained his Diploma after having joined the research group of Bernhard Schramm, Institute of Physical Chemistry.

-In February 1989 he attended the "Dust Group" of Hugo Fechtig, Department Cosmophysics at Max Planck Institute for Nuclear Physics, where he worked as doctoral candidate on his thesis "C60 - eine neue Form des Kohlenstoffs".
+In February 1989 he attended the "Dust Group" of Hugo Fechtig, Department Cosmophysics at Max Planck Institute for Nuclear Physics, where he worked as doctoral candidate on his thesis "C60 – eine neue Form des Kohlenstoffs".
 In February 1992 he received his Ph.D. from Heidelberg University.

 Because of his family's financial constraints he had been working in various jobs during his studies: as classical guitar instructor at Mannheimer Abendakademie, sound engineer for simultaneous translation at Ellerbrock Konferenztechnik, taxi driver in Mannheim, and teaching assistant of Physical Chemistry at Heidelberg University.

-First scientific career - "fundamental research"
+First scientific career – "fundamental research"

-From 1986-88 Fostiropoulos was investigating effects of intermolecular forces in real gases at the Institute of Physical Chemistry, Heidelberg University.
+From 1986–88 Fostiropoulos was investigating effects of intermolecular forces in real gases at the Institute of Physical Chemistry, Heidelberg University.
 One focus was to study the thermodynamic properties of freons in order to substitute them by environmentally compatible substances in refrigerator units.

-The historical origin of carbon lamps (1802 - 1960s)
+The historical origin of carbon lamps (1802 – 1960s)

 The Heidelberg experiments

-In September 1987 a young volunteering student, Bernd Wagner, joined the "Dust Group" of astrophysicist Hugo Fechtig at Max Planck Institute for Nuclear Physics for a few weeks.
+In September 1988 a young volunteering student, Bernd Wagner, joined the "Dust Group" of astrophysicist Hugo Fechtig, director at Max Planck Institute for Nuclear Physics (MPIK), for a few weeks.
 There, under the supervision of Fechtig's assistant Wolfgang Krätschmer Wagner had been performing such carbon vapour experiments using the contact arc method (2) when he accidentally changed the pressure conditions.
 As a result, he received traces of carbon dust with additional weak IR absorption features unknown to him.
 However, the result was not considered further, when Wagner left, but was deemed "impurities from pump oil" or simply "junk".

 In January 1989 Fostiropoulos joined Fechtig's group, where he picked up the "accidental" experiment.
 After a few weeks assessment period he decided to study as part of his Ph.D. the three kinds of thermal evaporation processes in detail and, subsequently, he developed new process parameters for each.
 Accordingly, in 1989 Fostiropoulos was the first to synthesize C60 the first molecular carbon modification applying initially a contact arc process (2) with specific experimental conditions for fast electrode degradation, hence, accelerated carbon evaporation.